Silver

 of the most fashionable retailers of silver and jewelry in the city of

-business was initially named Bailey and Kitchen when founded in 1832 by the
+business was initially named Bailey & Kitchen when founded in 1832 by the

 partners Joseph T. Bailey and Andrew B. Kitchen.
 Joseph’s brother, Eli W.